-- explain when the complainant can expect a response (usually within seven working days) - where the matter can be resolved locally, provide a thoughtful response based on an understanding of the full circumstances and the other options available to the complainant under this policy if they remain dissatisfied.
+explain when the complainant can expect a response (usually within seven working days)

+where the matter can be resolved locally, provide a thoughtful response based on an understanding of the full circumstances and the other options available to the complainant under this policy if they remain dissatisfied.

-If the complainant is unhappy with the response and wishes to appeal against it then the complaint should be escalated through line management to SLT and if needed the Chief Operating Officer with all relevant documentation attached so that it can be reviewed and, if necessary investigated further, as an organisational/formal complaint.
+If the complainant is unhappy with the response and wishes to escalate then the complaint should be escalated through relevant line management to the applicable SLT.
+Relevant documentation should be attached so that it can be reviewed and, if necessary investigated further, as a Stage Two - organisational/formal complaint.

-Organisation/formal complaints will -
+Stage Two: Organisation/formal complaints will -

 - Be in writing (this may include verbally given complaints that have been written up and agreed as an accurate record with the complainant) and/or

 - Allege a serious breach of policy or standards including, but not limited to:

 - o Recruitment and selection

 - Safeguarding

-- Health and safety
+- o Health and safety

 - o Operational malpractice